Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 We are studying the microwave heating of water and ice by means of the molecular dynamics TIP5P model (with if_xyz2=.true.), and that of the ice and methane hydrate (with if_xyz1=.true.) by the same code.

 This is the second generation code against the first one of 3-point SPC/E shake/rattle algorithm to study the microwave heating of water and ice.
-It was shown in the first generation that the ice below 273 K becomes a crystal and is not melted against the electric field of microwaves (JCP, 2007, Ref.
+It was shown in the first generation code that the ice below 273 K becomes a crystal and is not melted against the strong electric field of microwaves (JCP, 2007, Ref.
 1).
 The new results by the 5-body rotation coordinate system and TIP5P-Ewald model are shown below and the PDF in the arXiv Library: https://arxiv.org/abs/2311.01182 (2023, 2024).